nadavspi/nadav.is-v1/source/writing/2013-12-23-miles-davis.markdown

 ### Kind of Blue

 Supposedly the best selling Jazz album of all time and the first Jazz album I ever heard.
 I'm not sure how it became so well known, since they made plenty of great albums around this time, but it sure is good.
-The players are Miles Davis, John Coltrane, Cannonball Adderley, Bill Evans, Paul Chambers, Jimmy Cobb.
-Wynton Kelly subs in for Bill Evans on piano for *Freddie Freeloader*.
+The players are Miles Davis, [John Coltrane][8999-001], [Cannonball Adderley][8999-002], [Bill Evans][8999-003], [Paul Chambers][8999-004], [Jimmy Cobb][8999-005].
+[Wynton Kelly][8999-006] subs in for Bill Evans on piano for *Freddie Freeloader*.

 <div class="spotify">
     <iframe src="https://embed.spotify.com/?uri=spotify:album:42ge6JtPfeF6FEYXCJ50Gu" width="300" height="300" frameborder="0" allowtransparency="true"></iframe>